flyte/mqtt-io/README.md

     module: lm75
     i2c_bus_num: 1
     chip_addr: 0x48
-  # An INA219 sensor attached to the I2C bus
-  - name: ina219_sensor
-    module: ina219
-    i2c_bus_num: 1
-    chip_addr: 0x43

 sensor_inputs:
-  # lm75 - The configuration of the specific sensor value to use (LM75 only has temperature)
+  # The configuration of the specific sensor value to use (LM75 only has temperature)
   - name: porch_temperature
     module: lm75_sensor
-  # ina219 - The configuration of the specific sensor value to use (4 options for the ina219 sensor)
-  - name: power
-    type: power
-    module: ina219_sensor
-  - name: bus_voltage
-    type: bus_voltage
-    module: ina219_sensor
-  - name: current
-    type: current
-    module: ina219_sensor
-  - name: shunt_voltage
-    type: shunt_voltage
-    module: ina219_sensor

 # Streams
 stream_modules: